-Our deep south road trip took us through Georgia, Alabama, South Carolina, Mississippi, and Louisiana.
+Our deep south road trip took us through Georgia, Alabama, South Carolina, Mississippi and, Louisiana.
 These states are classically considered the deep south of the USA and the further south we got, the better our food experiences became.
-Southern style cooking is certainly something not to be missed and for this Aussie chef, it was a new and fascinated experience.
-I’m not averse to a bit of junk food ( and American junk food is the best) but after demolishing pizza in New York, cheese steaks in Philly, bacon desserts in Lancaster County and chili cheese dogs in Florida, I was ready for something different.
-Good Southern style cooking was a massive food highlight of our months Stateside.
+Southern-style cooking is certainly something not to be missed and for this Aussie chef, it was a new and fascinated experience.
+I’m not averse to a bit of junk food ( and American junk food is the best) but after demolishing pizza in New York, cheesesteaks in Philly, bacon desserts in Lancaster County and chili cheese dogs in Florida, I was ready for something different.
+Good Southern-style cooking was a massive food highlight of our months Stateside.

-We’d already sampled a few lack-luster biscuits and gravy on hotel and cruise ship breakfast buffets, but hitting the deep south, wow was this stuff different!
+We’d already sampled a few lack-lustre biscuits and gravy on hotel and cruise ship breakfast buffets, but hitting the deep south, wow was this stuff different!
 Never judge a dish by a poor quality rendition.
 Always find the source and taste the dish as it should be prepared.

-Southern style dishes to try include grits, country ham, hushpuppies, gumbo, beignets, succotash, chicken fried steak, buttermilk biscuits, pimento cheese, crawfish, pecan pie, boiled or baked sweet potatoes, fried okra, cornbread, pit barbecue, sausage gravy and more but the dishes below were our favourites.
+Southern-style dishes to try include grits, country ham, hushpuppies, gumbo, beignets, succotash, chicken fried steak, buttermilk biscuits, pimento cheese, crawfish, pecan pie, boiled or baked sweet potatoes, fried okra, cornbread, pit barbecue, sausage gravy and more but the dishes below were our favourites.